 Serve with whatever yumminess you fancy.
 For sweet crêpes our favourites are Nutella, cherry jam, maple syrup or simply lemon juice and sugar.
 For savoury the choices are endless though my boys’ firm favourites consist of ham, cheese, mushrooms and an egg on top.

 French Pancake Day, called Chandeleur, falls on 2nd of February every year.
 It’s a great time to feast on these simple but delicious French-style pancakes.
-To find out more about Chandeleur, its origins, meaning and traditions take a look at this piece I wrote here, one of my most popular posts ever!
+You can find out more about Chandeleur, its origins, meaning and traditions here.

 Do you like pancakes?
 Have you ever made French crêpes?
 What’s your favourite filling?